cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 }
 ```

-Don't forget to also test at the length limit.
+Do not forget to also test at the length limit.
 For instance:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/types/leaderboard_test.go#L389-L416]
 func makeMaxLengthSortedWinningPlayers() []types.WinningPlayer {